pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

    Spherical coordinate system used by ``sphere_proj``

+Alternative description of spherical coordinate system may be found on MATLAB help pages.
-In practice, Horace uses Matlab methods ``cart2sph`` and ``sph2cart`` to convert an array of vectors expressed in Cartesian coordinate system to spherical coordinate system and back.
+Horace uses MATLAB methods ``cart2sph`` and ``sph2cart`` to convert an array of vectors expressed in Cartesian coordinate system to spherical coordinate system and back.
-The formulas, used by these methods together with the image of the used coordinate system are provided `on Matlab "cart2sph" help pages <https://uk.mathworks.com/help/matlab/ref/cart2sph.html>`_.
+The formulas, used by these methods together with the image of the used coordinate system is provided `on MATLAB "cart2sph" help pages <https://uk.mathworks.com/help/matlab/ref/cart2sph.html>`_.
-Matlab uses ``elevation`` angle which is related to :math:`\theta` angle used by Horace by relation:
+MATLAB uses ``elevation`` angle which is related to :math:`\theta` angle used by Horace by relation:

        :math:`\theta = 90-elevation`

-``azimuth`` angle form `Matlab help pages <https://uk.mathworks.com/help/matlab/ref/cart2sph.html>`_ is equivalent to Horace :math:`\phi` angle.
+``azimuth`` angle form `MATLAB help pages <https://uk.mathworks.com/help/matlab/ref/cart2sph.html>`_ is equivalent to Horace :math:`\phi` angle.

 .. note::